MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

 # Concurrency and workload management in SQL Data Warehouse

 To deliver predictable performance at scale SQL Data Warehouse allows users to control concurrency levels as well as resource allocations like memory.

-This article introduces you to the concepts of concurrency and workload management; explaining how both features have been implemented and how you can control them in your data warehouse.
+This article introduces you to the concepts of concurrency and workload management, explaining how both features have been implemented and how you can control them in your data warehouse.

 >[AZURE.NOTE] SQL Data Warehouse supports multi-user, not multi-tenant workloads.

-## Concurrency
+## Concurrency limits

+SQL Data Warehouse allows up to 1,024 conncurrent connections.
+All 1,024 connections to the SQL Data Warehouse can submit queries concurrently.
+However, in order to optimize throughput, SQL Data Warehouse may queue some queries.
+This queuing is in large part a mechanism ensure each query recieves a minimal memory grant which in turn ensures that each query can execute optimally and thus maximizes total throughput.
+Both the currency level and memory grant are controllable by assigning users to a **resource class**.
+Simply put, resource classes range from smallrc to xlargerc, where users in smallrc are given a smaller amount of memory and thus allow for higher concurrency and in contrast, users assigned to xlargerc are given large amounts of memory and therefore less of these queries are allowed to run concurrently.

-It is important to understand that concurrency in SQL Data Warehouse is governed by two concepts; **concurrent queries** and **concurrency slots**.
+Concurrent queries are governed by two concepts, **concurrent queries** and **concurrency slots**.

-Concurrent queries equates to the number of queries executing at the same time.
-SQL Data Warehouse supports up to 32 **concurrent queries**.
-Each query execution counts as a single query regardless of whether it is a serial query (single threaded) or parallel query (multi-threaded).
-This is a fixed cap and applies to all service levels and all queries.
+**Concurrent queries** is the number of queries executing at the same time.
+SQL Data Warehouse supports up to 32 **concurrent queries** on the larger DW sizes, DW1000 and above.

-Concurrency slots is a more dynamic concept.
-As a general rule, each concurrently executing query consumes one or more concurrency slots.
+**Concurrency slots** is a more dynamic concept.
+Each concurrently executing query consumes one or more concurrency slots.
 The exact number of slots depends on three factors:

 	1. The DWU setting for the SQL Data Warehouse (e.g. DW400)
 	2. The **resource class** that the user belongs to (e.g. smallrc)
 	3. Whether the query or operation is governed by the concurrency slot model (see [resource class exceptions](#exceptions))

-This table describes the limits for both concurrent queries and concurrency slots; assuming your query is resource governed.
+This table describes the limits for both concurrent queries and concurrency slots.

 **Concurrency Limits**